Raquibul-Islam/PSTU_SMART_ACADEMIA/README.md

 # PSTU_SMART_ACADEMIA
-This is a complete program to digitalize an academic institute
+This is a complete program to digitalize an academic institute.